elementary/website/docs/code/reference.md

 ## Critical {#critical}

-Critical log level is used when there is a severe application failure that causes premature termination and should be investigated immediately.
+Critical log level is used when there is a severe application failure that should be investigated immediately.

 ```vala
 public static int main (string[] args) {